James-VT/MS2_Gloucestershire_Battlefields/README.md

 ## User stories
 ### A visitor to the site will want to:
 1. Learn the history of a specific battlefield chosen by interacting with the map.
-2. Select a specific battlefield on the interactive map or from the button menu in order to see information about it feed back on the page.
+2. Change the clicked battlefield on the interactive map or from the button menu in order to see information about it feed back on the page, while removing the information from the previous selection.
 3. Contact the organisation behind the website, and receive confirmation that their correspondence has been sent.
 4. Test their knowledge with a quiz they can initiate on the subject that feeds back their score.
 5. Review their answers to the quiz via feedback, to see where they went wrong if applicable.